d8adrvn/smart_sprinkler/README.md

-Hello, Smarter Lawn
+# Hello, Smarter Lawn

-A project by Stan Dotson (stan@dotson.info) and Matthew Nichols (matt@nichols.name)
+### **A project by Stan Dotson (stan@dotson.info) and Matthew Nichols (matt@nichols.name)**

-# Background
+##Background

 Why would you build a lawn sprinkler system controller when you can just buy one?
 But you can’t just buy one... at least not the sprinkler system we were thinking about!!
 Let’s start by first making the controller connected.
 And of course, we will need iPhone controls.
 Then we need to make it smart.
 Smart like it knows when it has rained, is raining or will rain!
 And then what if we could add cognition so that it actually learns how to water your lawn!
 Not that would be really smart!!!

-# High Level Project Steps
+##High Level Project Steps

 1. Order the hardware
 2. Add SmartThings hub to your home network, download app to your iPhone
 3. Obtain a Maker/Developer account for SmartThings (graph.api.smartthings.com)
-4. Assemble the Ardunino controller, ThingShield and 8 Channel Relay.
+4. Assemble the Arduino controller, ThingShield and 8 Channel Relay.
 Load Arduino code to the Arduino
 5. Add Arduino to your SmartThings hub using your iPhone app
 6. Go to graph.api.smartthings.com
-  6a.
-On My Device Types, create a new device type and paste in the device type code.
-Save & Publish 6b.
-On My SmartApps, create a new Smart App and paste in the smart app code.
+  1. On My Device Types, create a new device type and paste in the device type code.
 Save & Publish
+  2. On My SmartApps, create a new Smart App and paste in the smart app code.
+Save & Publish
 7. Go to My Devices, select the Arduino and edit the Device Type and select the Irrigation Controller device type (5a)
 8. Test out system
 9. Wire the Arduino to your irrigation system
 10. You now have a smarter lawn!

-# The Hardware
+##The Hardware

-## Project Materials
+All items from this project were easily obtained from Amazon and mostly available via Amazon Prime

-### An Arduino with SmartThing Shield
+###An Arduino with SmartThing Shield

-All items from this project were easily obtained via Amazon Prime.
-An **Arduino Uno** was used as the controller and was stacked with the SmartThings ThingShield.  *Note, set the DIP switch to D2/D3 if not already*.
+An **Arduino Uno* was used as the controller and was stacked with the SmartThings ThingShield.  *Note, set the DIP switch to D2/D3 if not already*.

 ### 8-Channel Relay